Report incident ๐ฅ | Improve page ๐ | Access database ๐ข

 Purpose: Make benefits payments; Reduce fraud

-Horizon has been criticised for being inaccurate and unreliable - leading sub-postmasters to be unfairly accused, convicted and imprisoned on charges of theft and false accounting, resulting in loss of earnings and livelihoods, debt, bankruptcies, trauma and suicides - and its governance poor, unethical and untransparent.
+Horizon has been criticised for being inaccurate and unreliable - leading sub-postmasters to be unfairly accused, convicted and imprisoned on charges of theft and false accounting, and resulting in loss of earnings and livelihoods, debt, bankruptcies, trauma and suicides.ย

-The government later offered Post Office workers with wrongful convictions for theft and false accounting GBP 600,000 each in compensation, and in January 2024 it said it would introduce legislation to exonerate wrongfully convicted.Β
+September 2023.
+The government offered Post Office workers with wrongful convictions for theft and false accounting GBP 600,000 each in compensation, and in January 2024 it said it would introduce legislation to exonerate wrongfully convicted.ย

 Page info